ArjunNair04/PyTorch-SimpleNNs/README.md

 # Simple-Neural-Networks
-Simple Neural Networks (hand-coded and in PyTorch)
+Simple Neural Networks (hand-coded and with PyTorch).